Last fact-checked: 5 February 2020

 2: the tooth will be prepared.
 Local anaesthesia is used to numb the area around the tooth and a rubber dam is placed over the tooth to keep the area dry during the procedure;

 3: access is drilled into the tooth and the pulp, bacteria and other debris removed.
 The chamber is cleaned thoroughly and antibiotic medication may be placed inside;

 4: the tooth is filled and sealed.
 Some dentists opt to do a temporary filling at this stage, preferring the patient to come back after a week so the permanent filling can be put in place if there are no signs of infection.

 During the second visit:

-1: the dentist will assess the tooth and replace the temporary filling with a permanent one if there are no signs of infection.
-If a crown is required the dentist will take impressions and the patient will need to come back for a third time to have the crown fitted.
+1: the dentist will assess the tooth and replace the temporary filling with a permanent one if there are no signs of infection, or, if need be will install a crown over the treated tooth.

 You can save a substantial amount on root canals as a dental tourist.
 Look at these examples.